launchscout/apprentice_program/Expectations.md

 The apprentices should be progressing and should start to feel like part of the team.
 Many things will still be new or fresh, but they should be able to:

 * Start driving more, at least 20% of the time.
 As a mid or senior dev, things will still feel slow while pairing, but should feel faster than Day 1.
+* With support from the team, set up and run the application on their system
+* Handle giving standup updates

 ## End of month two